swellaby/nyc-config/README.md

 - **functions** - 100
 - **branches** - 100

-This config will be used by adding the config value to the `extends` key in your [nyc config file][nyc-config-url].
+This config will be used by adding the config value to the `extends` key in your [nyc config file][nyc-config-file-url].
 ```json
 {
     ...